rust-lang/wg-async/rfc-drafts/must_not_await_lint.md

 # Motivation

 Enable users to fearlessly write concurrent async code without the need to understand the internals of runtimes and how their code will be affected.
 The goal is to provide a best effort warning that will let the user know of a possible side effect that is not visible by reading the code right away.

-Some examples of these side effects are holding a `MutexGuard` across an await bound in a single threaded runtime.
-In this case the resulting generated future will resolve to `!Send` but could still hold the lock when the future yields back to the executor.
-This opens up for the possibility of causing a deadlock since the future holding onto the lock did not relinquish it back before it yielded control.
-This can become even more problematic for futures that run on single-threaded runtimes (`!Send`) where holding a local after a yield will result in a deadlock.
+One example of these side effects is holding a `MutexGuard` across an await bound.
+This opens up the possibility of causing a deadlock since the future holding onto the lock did not relinquish it back before it yielded control.
+This is a problem for futures that run on single-threaded runtimes (`!Send`) where holding a local after a yield will result in a deadlock.
+Even on multi-threaded runtimes, it would be nice to provide a custom error message that explains why the user doesn't want to do this instead of only a generic message about their future not being `Send`.
+Any other kind of RAII guard which depends on behavior similar to that of a `MutexGuard` will have the same issue.

 The big reason for including a lint like this is because under the hood the compiler will automatically transform async fn into a state machine which can store locals.
 This process is invisible to users and will produce code that is different than what is in the actual rust file.
 Due to this it is important to inform users that their code may not do what they expect.